 IMATS's website has updated information on zoom tutorials and information on online learning.

 An active learning strategy is any task that encourages students (1) to do something with the concepts, tools, and ideas that make up the content of a course and (2) to reflect on that process of doing.
 Rather than suppose that students are simply recipients of knowledge that the teacher holds and shares, active learning emphasizes the processes of discovery, collaboration, application, and reflection.
 In an in-person or HyFlex classroom, these strategies can prove particularly helpful not only in keeping students engaged and feeling like part of a community, but also in providing instructors with important information about how students are learning.

 - Incorporate strategies that align with your learning objectives.

 - Split students into small groups to encourage collaboration and build community.

 - Allow for multiple forms of interaction with course material.

-- Prepare simple, clear instructions for both synchronous and asynchronous students.
+- Prepare simple, clear instructions for both in-person and HyFlex students.